mietek/halcyon-website/pages/index.md

 </div>

-#### Deploying an environment
+### Deploying an environment

-[`halcyon deploy`](/reference/#deploy) can also install a full Haskell development environment.
-With layer archives available, this is expected to take less than 20 seconds.
+The [`halcyon deploy`](/reference/#halcyon-deploy) command can also be used to install a full Haskell development environment.

+With the needed [layer](/guide/#layers) archives available, this can be ready in under 20 seconds.

 <div class="toggle">
 <a class="toggle-button" data-target="deploy2" href="" title="Toggle">Toggle</a>